zio/zio/docs/howto/use_modules_and_layers.md

 Notice that `provideCustomLayer` is just a special case of `provideSomeLayer`.

 ## Updating local dependencies
 Given a layer, it is possible to update one or more components it provides.
-The `.update` method allows us to replace one requirement with a different implementation:
+The `update` method allows us to replace one requirement with a different implementation:

 ```scala mdoc:silent